tqhuy2018/Casper-ObjectiveC-sdk/Docs/Help.md

 #### 2. Input & Output:

 Input: The NSDictionaray object represents the GetBlockTransfersResult object.
 This NSDictionaray is returned from the POST method when call the RPC method.
-Information is sent back as JSON data and from that JSON data the NSDictionary part represents the GetBlockTransfersResult is taken to pass to the function to get the status information.
+Information is sent back as JSON data and from that JSON data the NSDictionary part represents the GetBlockTransfersResult is taken to pass to the function to get the block transfers information.

 Output: The GetBlockTransfersResult which contains all information of the Block Transfers.
 From this result you can retrieve information such as: api_version,block_hash, list of transfers.
 (Transfer is wrap in class Transfer.h and all information of Transfer can retrieve from this result).